harmin-parra/pytest-selenium-auto/docs/user_guide.rst

 Limitations
 ===========

-No support of any kind of parallel tests execution (multi-treads, multi-tabs or multi-windows).
+No support for any kind of parallel tests execution (multi-treads, multi-tabs or multi-windows).

 Example